Microsemi/switchtec-dma/README.md

 ## DMA mode

-The Switchtec DMA driver can work in two modes: basic mode and fabric mode.
-With Switchtec PSX/PFX devices, the Switchtec DMA driver works in basic mode.
-With Switchtec PAX devices, the Switchtec DMA driver works in fabric mode.
-The Switchtec DMA driver can work in basic mode and fabric mode at the same time if both PSX/PFX and PAX devices are present in the system.
+The Switchtec DMA driver can work in two modes: address DMA mode and fabric DMA mode.
+With Switchtec PSX/PFX devices, the Switchtec DMA driver works in address DMA mode.
+With Switchtec PAX devices, the Switchtec DMA driver works in fabric DMA mode.
+The Switchtec DMA driver can work in address DMA mode and fabric DMA mode at the same time if both PSX/PFX and PAX devices are present in the system.

-### Basic mode
+### Address DMA mode

-In basic mode, Switchtec DMA enables data movement within a local host.
+In address DMA mode, Switchtec DMA enables data movement within a local host.

 This mode is automatically turned on with Switchtec PSX/PFX DMA endpoint devices when they're probed and initialized by the driver.
 In this mode, the